 Complete Section 1 of the on-line I-9 Form immediately after being hired and prior to going to the Student Employment Office to complete the verification process.
 This process must be completed prior to or no later than the first day of employment.

-Complete Section 2 of the I-9 process in the Student Employment Office by presenting required documentation to prove identity and eligibility to work within three (3) days of the job start date.
+Complete Section 2 of the I-9 process in the Student Employment Office by presenting required documentation to prove identity and eligibility to work on or before your first day.

 Be enrolled full-time with a minimum of twelve credit hours (undergraduate students) or nine credit hours (graduate students) or have a full-time equivalency for the semester(s) of employment.